google/koladata/docs/api/kd/types/data_bag.md

 schemas of each input must be compatible.
 Input DataSlices are aligned (see `kd.align`) automatically before concatenation.

-If `lists` is empty, this returns a single empty list.
+If `lists` is empty, this returns a single empty list with OBJECT item schema.

 The specified `db` is used to create the new concatenated lists, and is the DataBag used by the result DataSlice.
 If `db` is not specified, a new DataBag is created for this purpose.

 Args:
-  *lists: the DataSlices of Lists to concatenate
+  *lists: The DataSlices of Lists to concatenate.
-  db: optional DataBag to populate with the result

 Returns:
-  DataSlice of concatenated Lists</code></pre>
+  DataSlice of concatenated Lists.</code></pre>

 ### `DataBag.contents_repr(self: DataBag, /, *, triple_limit: int = 1000) -> ContentsReprWrapper` {#kd.types.DataBag.contents_repr}